 Without a regular bathroom cleaning routine, bacteria, limescale and mould can become a real problem in your space.
 Clean and dry your bathroom regularly, including grouting and hard-to-reach corners that are prone to mould.
 Wash your towels and bathmats frequently, and hang wet towels and bathmats in dry, well-ventilated areas.

 How to get rid of mould in the bathroom

-To remove mould from your bathroom, you’ll need to buy a specialist mould-removal product.
+To remove mould from your bathroom, you’ll need to buy a specialist bathroom mould remover product.
 These products are usually quite strong, so it’s important to wear a face mask to avoid breathing in any harmful fumes.
 We also strongly recommend wearing rubber gloves throughout the entire cleaning process to protect your hands.
 Take the following steps to remove mould from your bathroom:

 - Test the product in a small area first

 - Apply the mould-remover product as directed on the bottle.
-Many products need to be left on the mould for a set amount of time before scrubbing off, so it’s worth setting a timer if this is the case
+Many products need to be left on the mould for a set amount of time before scrubbing off, so it’s worth setting a timer if this is the case.
+3.

 - Rinse thoroughly and wipe with a damp cloth or sponge

 - Repeat if needed until all the mould is gone